 "New Mexico Rocketeer Academy" from New Mexico Museum of Space History.
 Copyright © 2020 New Mexico Museum of Space History.
 Republished by permission of New Mexico Museum of Space History.

-33. Now read the writing task and draft a response.
-As you write, think about what makes your writing the best it can be.
+33. Read the writing task and draft a response.
+You can look at the Tips for Writing handout for information about how to make your writing the best it can be.